| CONFUCIUSManner and Attitudes

 right."43 In fact, Confucius did not consider himself

-When Confucius discussed propriety with the Minister of Crime
+to be equal to Hui.44 When Confucius discussed propriety with the Minister of Crime

 in Ch'en, this man trapped Confucius by asking him if the